krishnahaldude001/LocalHub/README.md

-# GovandiHub - Local Mini-Blog & Deals Hub
+# LocalHub - Local Mini-Blog & Deals Hub

-A production-ready MVP for a mobile-first mini-blog and deals hub focused on the Govandi, Shivaji Nagar, and Baiganwadi areas of Mumbai.
+A production-ready MVP for a mobile-first mini-blog and deals hub focused on local communities.
+Currently configured for Govandi, Shivaji Nagar, and Baiganwadi areas of Mumbai, but easily customizable for any location.

 ## 🚀 Features